 As a service project, however, Chimera’s primary goal is not just to extend good interface and protocol design.
 Chimera must deliver a game world efficiently and distributively with minimal latency.
 This is where Go takes a very clear lead in networking and parallelism.
 Unlike C# and the async-await design pattern, Go makes channels and threading (go routines) language primitives.
 Using channels in Chimera made scheduling work cleaner while also promoting better thread synchronization patterns without sleeps or locks.

 The struggles of an evolving language

 Though developed by the same authors as C and Unix, Go is still a relatively new language.
 It brings a lot of modern features to the table, but comes with a few caveats.
-It’s clear that Go’s authors carefully considered how programs and packages would talk to one another through interfaces, but as much as this language choice makes it easier to design cleaner implementations and programs, it can also add complexity when doing project planning.
+It’s clear that Go’s authors carefully considered how programs and packages would talk to one another through interfaces, but as much as this language choice makes it easier to design cleaner services and protocols, it can also add complexity when doing project planning.

 Outside of the package system, Go has one more significant caveat: limited object oriented design patterns.
 As I already stated, Go takes a very C-like approach to developing extensible libraries.
 Just as you would develop generic-like structures in C using anonymous structure composition and void pointers, Go does the same with anonymous structures and blank interfaces.
 Though this isn’t a game-stopper, it is something to be aware of if you’re coming from a heavily object oriented background.